 The school recognises that parents have a vital role to play in supporting and encouraging good attendance and punctuality.
 By accepting responsibility in partnership with the school, we can work together to ensure the children’s right to a full education, as well as enabling parents to fulfil their legal responsibility.

 Usually, the only acceptable reason for a pupil to miss a day of school is if they are too ill to attend.
-If this is the case, you should ring the school office by 9.00am and send in a note with your child on their first day back.
+If this is the case, you should ring the school office by 9.00am.
+We operate a First Response Policy so if we do not hear from you, the office will phone to ensure that your child is safe.
 If you are not sure in the morning whether your child is well enough for school, we suggest you send them in.
 We can always call you if they become too ill to get through the day.